huggingface/hub-docs/docs/sagemaker/inference.md

 ## Deploy an LLM to SageMaker using TGI

 If you are interested in using a high-performance serving container for LLMs, you can use the Hugging Face TGI container.
 This utilizes the [Text Generation Inference](https://github.com/huggingface/text-generation-inference) library.
+A list of compatible models can be found [here](https://huggingface.co/docs/text-generation-inference/supported_models#supported-models).

 First, make sure that the latest version of SageMaker SDK is installed: